Best Weighted Blankets: Reviews and How They Work

 - Weighted blankets are known to mimic a hug, and hugs release a hormone called oxytocin, which makes us feel warm and happy.
 Oxytocin is known to decrease blood pressure, decrease heart rate, and aid in relaxation.

-Disorders that may be treated with weighted blankets
+Disorders that might be alleviated with weighted blankets

 - Sensory disorders